 Rodney Clawson took a huge career leap from farmer to songwriter when he began to make trips from his home in Gruver, Texas to Nashville, Tennessee.
-Longtime friend John Rich encouraged Rodney’s writing trips, which eventually lead to his first publishing contract in 2000.
+Longtime friend John Rich encouraged Rodney’s writing trips, which eventually led to his first publishing contract in 2000.

-Rodney took on the role of producer when he recorded some songs on the Jake Owen’s Barefoot Blue Jean Night album and songs on James Wesley’s upcoming release with Broken Bow Records.
+Rodney took on the role of producer when he recorded some songs on the Jake Owen’s Barefoot Blue Jean Night album and songs on James Wesley’s release with Broken Bow Records.

+To date, Rodney has had twenty-three songs peak at #1, with “May We All” being the most recent.
 In his downtime, Rodney likes to participate in fishing tournaments throughout the United States.